Skip to main content

 Stage 2: Interview

-Shortlisted candidates will be invited to undertake a short online or face-to-face interview.
+Shortlisted candidates will be invited to undertake a short face-to-face interview.
 If you are shortlisted, you will receive further details about this by email.

 Self-proposed projects

-If you are proposing your own project, you will need to find a member of academic staff to be your supervisor before you apply.
-You will be asked a number of questions about your project proposal on the application form.
+If you are proposing your own project, you must find a member of the academic staff to be your supervisor before applying.
+You will be asked several questions about your project proposal on the application form.
 You should consider these questions together with your project supervisor.
 Please give as much detail as you can.

 The panel will be looking for a convincing, logical and well-considered project which fits well into a six-week period.
 However, the panel will not expect you to have worked out every detail at this stage.

-Check whether your proposal would require ethical approval - you should factor in additional time for this (it can take months to obtain approval).
-You must have approval in advance of your start date, as a project without ethical approval (where required) cannot go ahead.
+Check whether your proposal would require ethical approval-you should factor in additional time for this (it can take months to obtain approval).
+You must have approval before your start date, as a project without ethical approval (where required) cannot go ahead.

 How applications are judged